replicatedhq/help-center/content/guides/native-scheduler/about.md

 {{< linked_headline "About the Replicated Native Scheduler" >}}

-The Replicated Native Scheduler it a mature, propietary runtime that's being used to manage single and multi-node clusters in many Replicated installations today.
+The Replicated Native Scheduler is a mature, propietary runtime that's being used to manage single and multi-node clusters in many Replicated installations today.

 {{< linked_headline "Strengths of the Replicated Native Scheduler" >}}